Best ESG Datasets, Databases & APIs

 Improving Employee Relationships

 In establishing a fair recruiting process that incorporates diversity, establishing values and policies that create a safe workplace is crucial.
-The Fortune 100 best companies to work for has become a coveted list for employers as this drives the hiring of valuable talent and has an impact on the growth of the company as a result.
+The Fortune 100 best companies to work for has become a coveted list for employers, as it drives the hiring of valuable talent which in turn impacts the growth of the company.
 This also considers the ability of workers to have representation or a union.

 Compensation of Top Executives

-In recent times the remuneration and bonus packages of board members and top management employees have become a point of scrutiny by shareholders as well as equity investors.
+The remuneration and bonus packages of board members and top management employees have recently become a point of scrutiny by shareholders and equity investors.